Revival Party (Moldova): Overview

 The founding congress of party was held on 29 October 2011 and elected Vadim Mişin chairman of the party, former Prime Minister of Moldova Vasile Tarlev co-chairman and Oleg Babenco deputy сhairman.
 The congress was attended by 212 delegates from 28 districts of Moldova.
+After Mișin's death in 2016, the chairman of the party became his son, Serghei Mișin.